-The release of an Octet Stream TFDF may be subject to release timing constraints contained in the managed parameters.
+The release of an Octet Stream TFDF may be subject to release timing constraints as per managed parameter “Maximum delay in milliseconds for a TFDF to be completed, once started, before it must be released” in Table 5-3.

 An abstract model of the MAP Octet Stream Processing Function is illustrated in figure 4-11.